schatzlab/appliedgenomics2017/assignments/assignment2/README.md

 For this question, you may find this tutorial helpful: <br>
 [http://clavius.bc.edu/~erik/CSHL-advanced-sequencing/freebayes-tutorial.html](http://clavius.bc.edu/~erik/CSHL-advanced-sequencing/freebayes-tutorial.html)

 - Question 3a.
 How many single nucleotide and indel variants does the sample have?
-[Hint: Align reads using `bwa mem`, identify variants using `freebayes`, filter using `vcffilter -f "QUAL > 20"`, and summarize using `vcfstats`]
+[Hint: Align reads using `bwa mem`, identify variants using `freebayes`, filter using `vcffilter -f "QUAL > 20"`, and summarize using `vcfstats`; Make sure to set the read group when running bwa mem: `bwa mem -R "@RG\tID:id\tSM:sample\tLB:lib" chr22.fa pair.1.fq pair.2.fq`]

 - Question 3b.
 How many of the variants fall into genes?
 How many fall into exons?
 [Hint: `bedtools`]